Nonlinear Network Autoregression: Hypothesis testing on network autoregressive models

-Theorem~\ref{limits} extends the results of \cite{christou_fokianos_2015} for the case of multivariate discrete and continuous network autoregressive models.

-\begin{rem} \rm By the results of Theorem~\ref{limits}, when $\theta^{(2)}$ belongs to the boundary of the parameter space, the asymptotic $\chi^2$ distribution usually achieved in standard inference for the quasi-score test \eqref{score test} is not affected.
-Instead, the asymptotic distribution of the Wald and likelihood ratio tests depends on the space where parameters under null belong and they are no longer $\chi^2$ distributed.
-See the discussion in \cite[Sec.~8.3.2]{fran2019} and \cite{fra2016}. \end{rem}
+Theorem~\ref{limits} extends the results of \cite{christou_fokianos_2015} for the case of multivariate discrete and continuous network autoregressive models with infinite dimensional data.
+In addition, it implies that even though $\theta^{(2)}$ belongs to the boundary of the parameter space, the asymptotic $\chi^2$ distribution remains unaffected.
+Instead, the asymptotic distribution of the Wald and likelihood ratio tests depends on the null hypothesis and do not converge to $\chi^2$ distributed when $N$ is fixed; see \cite[Sec.~8.3.2]{fran2019} and \cite{fra2016}.
+We illustrate some applications of Theorem~\ref{limits} to the network models \eqref{nonlinear_pnar}-\eqref{nonlinear_nar} but we emphasize that its conclusion applies to more general settings.